cdonovick/peak/README.md

 # peak
 Peak : Processor Specification Language ala Newell and Bell's ISP

-Implement my only Sum and Product types.
+Implement instructions formats using Sum and Product types.
-- Allow specific bit-field encodings
++ Unique interpretation of each instruction.
+This enforces the constraint that there is only one interpretation for every instruction.
-- Match language
++ Can check that all instructions are matched

 Encode Pico
 - generate assembly